April 29, 2025

 When will OpenAI go public?

-OpenAI stock is not currently publicly traded, and following the May 2025 decision to remain a non-profit, there are no signs of an on initial public offering (IPO) in the works for 2025.
+OpenAI stock is not currently publicly traded, and despite the plan to transition to include both a non-profit and for-profit business, there are no signs of an on initial public offering (IPO) in the works for 2025.
 For now, investors can gain exposure through related tech companies discussed below.

 Which stocks will benefit the most from AI chatbot technology?